 The beef Pares is slow-cooked beef stew, a bowl of garlic rice with bits of chorizo and scrambled egg, and paired with soup.
 They boil the beef briskets in a pot with water, salt, and onion.
-Cooke until it is soft, tender, falls off easily.
+Cooked until it is soft, tender, fall off easily.
 They put soy sauce, brown sugar, star anise, and pepper.
 Simmer everything to perfection.
-The sauce is thick that wraps around the beef brisket with the just the right ratio of meat and fat.
+The sauce is thick that wraps around the beef brisket with just the right ratio of meat and fat.

 People order what they want.
 The food is served fast and hot.
 They sit down, do not talk and just enjoy a good meal of Pares.
 Everything runs efficiently in this place, even the patrons know that they need to eat their food fast as there are other customers eagerly waiting for their turn.
 SUV’s, pedicabs, motorcycles, and taxi cabs are parked strategically around the restaurant.
 As I have mentioned earlier, everyone here is equal.
 In our country which is pretty subdivided by socio-economic class, this is quite a rare sight.

-- Pares Retiro (P.Tuazon), one of the new ones who even copied the name to confuse people that this is the Original Pares place in Retiro.
+- Pares Retiro (P.Tuazon and other branches), one of the new ones who even COPIED THE PARTS OF THE NAME perhaps to confuse people that this is the Original Pares place in Retiro.
 But they are not connected at all.
 Good cuts of beef and affordable.